THE United States always enjoyed a special relationship with Ireland.

 A take on the traditional Irish Aisling with an updated spelling.

 This name's traditional Irish spelling is Cliodhna.
-Attractive, unusual and not too difficult to pronounce (CLEE-A-NA or sometimes CLEE-O-NA), this could be a grower.
+Attractive, unusual and not too difficult to pronounce (CLEE-A-NAH), this could be a grower.

 Possibly popular in the US because of its presidential connotations?